-Products on this SDS are a solid solution in the form of a solid article.
+Products on this SDS are in the form of a granular solid.

-Spills or releases resulting in the loss of any ingredient at or above its RQ require immediate notification to the National Response Center and to your Local Emergency Planning
+Spills or releases resulting in the loss of any ingredient at or above its RQ require immediate notification to the National Response Center and to your Local Emergency Planning Committee.